Bike riding can be an expensive hobby if you let it.

 When working at the Boardman Performance Centre, Head of Science and Tech Development Jamie Pringe told us that the degree to which the aerodynamics of the bike's frame and component profiles matter comes down in part to how optimised the rider is themselves.

 “Take a road rider and bike combined, in fairly average and typically unaerodynamic road position.
 The overall CdA will be high, and bike itself may be only 15 per cent of the total drag,” Pringle told us.
 “But for the road rider with a well-optimised position, their overall CdA is much lower – but the equipment itself hasn’t changed, so that bike can become 20 per cent of the total system drag" - that percentage increases when we begin to look at already optimised time trial riders.

 So, if you've exhausted all avenues in terms of how to reduce your own profile, aero frames and bars will become of higher importance, until then, there may be cheaper savings to be had elsewhere.

 Super lightweight components

-Carbon railed saddles, even, hike the price – as an example, the Fizik Luce saddle with alloy rails costs £89.99 vs £164.99 for the carbon option.
-The weight difference is 56g, so it’s not quite as expensive per gram as carbon handlebars, but if you intend to enter into a process of saddle trial and error then the cost will add up.
-Getting a saddle that suits your physiology is essential to efficient power transfer – we’d always recommend prioritizing finding a shape that works for you over low weight.
+Even carbon railed saddles hike the price considerably.
+For example, the Fizik Luce saddle with alloy rails costs £94.99 / $99.99 vs £164.99 / $199.99 for the carbon option.
+The weight difference is 56g, so it's not quite as expensive per gram as carbon handlebars, but if you intend to enter into a process of saddle trial and error then the cost will add up.
+Getting a saddle that suits your physiology is essential to efficient power transfer - we'd always recommend prioritizing finding a shape that works for you over low weight.

 The moving parts of your bike are full of bearings.
 Traditionally, these will be made up of steel balls within a metal race.
 However, it is possible to upgrade to hybrid bearings that use ceramic balls and a metal race, or full ceramic bearings with ceramic races.